dumblob/XPMA_Engine/README.md

 We noticed, that the problem specification using a conceptual model actually exactly meets the functional user requirements.
 We also came across one project for Czech Ministry of labour and social affairs where there was no time to make a friendly user-interface (the deadline was cca 4 months after the project started) and as such, the resulting system was actually 1:1 copy of the conceptual model.
 This system is successfully used nowadays and actually has a little bit steeper learning curve than other systems, but on the other hand, each change of the system doesn't brake the current user-interface almost in any way.
 Which means, that users don't need to change their behavior every month after deployment of new version as is quite common for usual information systems.

 We want to address all the issues imposed by the current approach.
 This is the time of creation, ease of deployment, ease of change (for the maintainer, but also for users) and portability.
-According to my current technical specification of my system, the system for Ministry of labour and social affairs would be done (with testing) in few weeks (about 3), would be backend agnostic (wanna use your own DB server? or Amazon? or Google?; wanna use different infrastructre? your own? local provider?
+According to our current technical specification of our system, the system for Ministry of labour and social affairs would be done (with testing) in few weeks (about 3), would be backend agnostic (wanna use your own DB server? or Amazon? or Google?; wanna use different infrastructre? your own? local provider?
 Google?; wanna use different authentication and authorization methods seamlessly? wanna have different outputs (PDF, email, web interface, QML interface, Android APP, electronic governmental tax system, whatever...)?; wanna be sure, that even if my company disappear/bankrupt, all the data, all the knowledge around the deployed system is still available?) and would have much lower risk of errors as most of the human labour would be eliminated.

 Properties will include remote interface auto generation (with authentication of course) and will employ an approach "everything automated with exceptional human intervention" rather than the current "humans do everything with a small number of exceptions for specific semi-automated subtasks" - my goal is to avoid humans' labour (if it sounds weird, then look at the best nature-friendly economy models to realize, that if the mankind used all the current existing/in_production technology on the right places, each adult would need to work less than 2 hours per day in a workweek; start with The Zeitgeist Movement and resource-based economy model).